modesttree/Projeny/README.md

 The `updateCustomSolution` option will instruct Projeny to create this solution file.
 This will always occur after generating the unity solution file.

 NOTE: In order for this command to work, Projeny must be able to find the path to Unity.exe, so that it can run unity with the given project and then generate the unity solution file.
 By default, Projeny will look at the default install directory of Unity but if you installed it somewhere else you will have to specify it in the ProjenyConfig.xml file in the root directory (search for 'UnityExePath')

-## <a id="feature-ideas"></a>Feature Ideas

-* OSX Support
-* GUI interface to editor the project.ini directly from within Unity.
-Allow adding/removing packages or selecting from the full list.
-* Ability to fetch packages from online repositories, similar to how the node.js NPM utility works.
-Could allow entering full URL's and otherwise fallback to using github.com/[PacakgeName]
-* Other NPM-like features

 Feel free to submit any other ideas as github issues